 - Launch the Snapchat application on your device and log in to your account.

-- Proceed by tapping the profile icon (Bitmoji) on the top-left corner
+- Proceed by tapping the profile icon (Bitmoji) in the top-left corner.

 - Next, click the gear button in the top-right corner to access your settings.